Your Thursday briefing - Mind Of The Geek

 Hillary Clinton on Gender Equality

 About three decades ago, the Clinton White House created the first council for women and girls.
-It has been disbanded and is now back.
+He was disbanded, but is now back.
 Our gender newsletter met with the former secretary of state and presidential candidate.

 Twenty-five years after your “women’s rights are human rights” speech in Beijing, should we reframe the discussion on women’s rights?